mozilla/betachannel/README.md

     grunt

-Minified or built assets are commited into `git`.
+Minified or built assets are committed into `git`.

 ## Get Involved